jessicarush/react-notes/hooks.md

   // Similar to componentDidMount and componentDidUpdate: useEffect(() => {
+    console.log('I will run everytime the component renders or updates');
     // Update the document title using the browser API document.title = `You clicked ${count} times`;
   });